reposense/RepoSense/docs/UserGuide.md

 ```
 git config user.name "YOUR_AUTHOR_NAME”
 ```
-To set the author name to use a default value you want for the future git repositories, you can use the following command:
+To set the author name to use a default value you want for future git repositories, you can use the following command:
 ```
 git config --global user.name "YOUR_AUTHOR_NAME”
 ```